Have a laptop with 8GB of RAM and want to run AI locally?

 StudyHUB,

-DeepSeek R1 is a "thinking" model, an analogue of OpenAI o1.
-For tasks involving math,
+DeepSeek R1 is a "thinking" model, an analog of OpenAI o1.
+On tasks involving math,

-logical puzzles, and technical reasoning, it provides better results than Llama 3.1
+logic puzzles, and technical reasoning, it yields better results than Llama 3.1

 of the same size.
-The compromise: it responds slower because it "thinks" before answering.
+The trade-off: it answers slower because it "thinks" before responding.

 ollama pull deepseek-r1:8b